mortenson/lexical-collab-stream/README.md

 ## Not implemented yet

-- Every node type `lexical-yjs` supports (note: I'm actually not sure the best way to generically support all node types)
 - Accurate server reconciliation (there's no guarantee all clients have the same EditorState, we could have an explicit reconciliation cycle or something like rollback+reapply per the blog linked above)